Polio outbreak the ‘jolt’ needed to tackle falling child vaccine uptake, expert warns

 The UK polio outbreak should be the “jolt” that is needed to tackle falling vaccine rates in children “before it is too late”, a leading scientific adviser to the government has warned.

-The proportion of infants and toddlers vaccinated against childhood diseases in England has fallen in the past five years and experts warn the recent detection of polio in London wastewater provides a warning of a potential resurgence of other illnesses, such as measles.
+The proportion of infants and toddlers vaccinated against childhood diseases in England has fallen in the past five years and experts say the recent detection of polio in London wastewater provides a warning of a potential resurgence of other illnesses, such as measles.

 In a meeting held last summer by the government’s Joint Committee on Vaccination and Immunisation (JCVI), advisers said “there has been a general downward trend in coverage in most childhood vaccines over the past 5-10 years”, equivalent to an approximate 2.5 per cent decrease.